 The recovery process simply is not a uniform one.
 Concussions, for instance, are a mild form of TBI.
 The recovery process is relatively brief.
 However, if a person suffers a more severe form of TBI, the person may face a lengthy recovery process.

-If you or your loved one recently suffered a TBI in New York or New Jersey, you should learn more about the head injury recovery process and the individual needs of patients.
-If you have additional questions or concerns, an experienced brain injury attorney from Davis, Saperstein & Salomon, P.C., can assist you.
+If you or your loved one recently suffered a TBI, you should learn more about the head injury recovery process and the individual needs of patients.
+If you have additional questions or concerns, an experienced New Jersey brain injury attorney from Davis, Saperstein & Salomon, P.C., can assist you.